Flowminder/FlowKit/docs/source/administrator/deployment.md

 | FLOWDB_DATA_DIR | Path on the host to a directory owned by FLOWDB_HOST_USER_ID where FlowDB will store data and write logs |
 | FLOWDB_ETL_DIR | Path on the host to a directory readable by FLOWDB_HOST_USER_ID from which data may be loaded, mounted inside the container at /etl |

+Once the FlowDB service has started, you will be able to access it using `psql` as with any standard PostgreSQL database.

 ###### FlowETL

 You can find a sample FlowETL stack file [here](https://github.com/Flowminder/FlowKit/blob/master/secrets_quickstart/flowetl.yml) which should be used with the [FlowDB stack file](https://github.com/Flowminder/FlowKit/blob/master/secrets_quickstart/flowdb.yml).
 To use it, you should first create the required secrets, and additionally set the following environment variables: